 “Another way you can use hashtags as part of your marketing strategy is to keep an eye out for trending hashtags.
 You can then create and share videos that relate to these trending videos.

 Remember that trends can be fast-moving.
 Keep a regular eye on TikTok trends and be prepared to change your content to keep up with the craze.”

 This begs the question — is TikTok good for marketing?
 Are TikTok and marketing a good fit?

 Why TikTok could be good for your business

-Now that we’ve established what TikTok is — for, like, the 3 people who have never heard about it – it’s time to cover the reasons why harnessing the chaotic meme energy of the platform can do wonders for your business.
+Now that we’ve established what TikTok is, it’s time to cover the reasons why harnessing the chaotic meme energy of the platform can do wonders for your business.

 The great thing about TikTok is that it supports a wide range of content, but not in the way you think.
 On “traditional” social media platforms, content creators can be more easily classified into niches.
 On YouTube, for instance, you can usually tell, say, a game reviewer, or a film critic from a vlogger or a finance guru.
 Similarly, Instagram lends itself to certain types of content.

 TikTok is different.
 Sure, you got your usual cat videos and educational pieces, and food vloggers.
 But tell me — where do you fit this:

 @jason_bushiriThat is the last time I use earphones #moms #comedy #relatable #fyp #tiktoksouthafrica #jaybush #studiowearemovies♬ BOOM BOOM BOOM BOOOOM – Road to 300K

 @colgalteme when zepeto kid,Gacha kid comes to my comment section #fyp #foryoupage♬ Originalton – Two